You’ll offer counselling and advocacy to individuals and families, and intervene when vulnerable people need safeguarding.

 - team working skills to work with other social care and health professionals such as social workers and housing officers.

-It might also be useful to have experience working in a social care or health role on your University application.
+Having experience working in a social care or health role on your University application will be useful.
 You could gain this experience through a work placement, from your personal life, through volunteering or as part of a traineeship or apprenticeship.

 If you already have an undergraduate degree in a different subject you could do a two year postgraduate diploma or masters in social work, or you could apply for a fast track training route such as Frontline, Think Ahead or Step Up to Social Work.